 Diet and lifestyle changes

 - Adjust your room temperature: Night sweats aren’t caused by high temps, but sleeping in a hot space can exacerbate the problem.
 “Lowering the room temperature substantially may help suppress night sweats,” Dr. Ojile says.
-And to increase your comfort when sweating does strike, wear PJ's made with moisture-wicking fabric to bed.
+Turn your thermostat way down—into the low 60’s if necessary.
+And to increase your comfort when sweating does strike, wear pajamas made with moisture-wicking fabric to bed.